ring-clojure/ring-json/README.md

 ```

-The `wrap-json-params` middleware will parse any request with a JSON
+The `wrap-json-params` middleware is an alternative to
+`wrap-json-body` for when it's convenient to treat a JSON request as a
+map of parameters.
+Rather than replace the `:body` key, the parsed
-content-type and body.
-A map is expected, and will be assigned to the
+data structure will be assigned to the `:json-params`.
+The parameters
-`:json-params` key on the request map.
-The parameters will also be
-merged into the standard `:params` map:
+will also be merged into the standard `:params` map.

 ```clojure
 (require '[ring.middleware.json :refer [wrap-json-params]]